tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

 > Playing nice with ALSA

-To allow Alsa programs to play while jack is running you must install the jack plugin for alsa:
+To allow Alsa programs to play while jack is running you must install the jack plugin for alsa with alsa-plugins.

-    pacman -S alsa-plugins

 And enable it by editing (or creating) /etc/asound.conf (system wide settings) to have these lines: